 Paralleling Korman’s professional success, his social life was in full swing.
 One of his favorite nightspots was El Morocco where he hosted many expensive parties.
 And with fame came popularity.
-Years later a family member recalled that “Murray would show up at [our] apartment with a show girl on each arm, someone from the cafe society, or a millionaire.
+Years later a family member recalled that “Murray would show up at [our] apartment with a showgirl on each arm, someone from the cafe society, or a millionaire.
 Women from all walks of life wanted to marry him — Broadway and cafe society alike.”
-In July of 1951 a blurb in a local local newspaper, written by popular journalist Dorothy Kilgallen, addressed the rumor that Korman and Marilyn Monroe were about to "waltz up the aisle.")
+(At one point in time columnist Dorothy Kilgallen addressed the rumor that Korman and Marilyn Monroe were about to "waltz up the aisle.")
 But it was the young actress Pat Farrell, 22 years his junior, who eventually captured his heart, tying the knot with him on November 9, 1943.

 Neither the marriage nor the California foray lasted long.
-In less than two years the marriage ended and Korman found himself back in New York forming a partnership with Gil Ross Studio at the Concord Hotel in the Catskills.
-This proved unsuccessful and he eventually joined the Kreigsman Studio in 1959 and worked there until his death in 1961.
-According to his obituary, Korman died on the job, presumably doing what he loved most - photography.
+The marriage dissolved and Korman found himself back in New York forming a partnership with Gil Ross Studio at the Concord Hotel in the Catskills.
+Eventually, Korman joined the Kreigsman Studio in 1959 and worked there until his death in 1961.
+According to his obituary, he died on the job, presumably doing what he loved most - photography.

 By all accounts, Korman’s artistic gifting and entrepreneurial skills earned him an enormous amount of money, as well as fame.
 Sadly his fame was fleeting and his fortune squandered.
 He died penniless and virtually alone.